 We rely on volunteers to help with all of our special events.
 You may be asked to staff a table, host a game, manage crowds, greet visitors, or many other tasks depending on the event.
 Events include Brew at the Zoo, Boo at the Zoo, Earth Day, and more.

 Event volunteers may be one-time participants who are not currently registered with the Volunteer Program; however, an application is still required.
-These volunteers are typically selected by our Guest Services and Event Manager.

 Our Docent program is the perfect opportunity for passionate community members to provide critical support to the Zoo’s mission for science-based experiences.

 Docents are volunteers directly involved with educating the public about native wildlife, local conservation initiatives, and our own natural history.